home-assistant-libs/netdisco/README.md

 # NetDisco

-NetDisco is a Python library to discover local devices and services.
-It uses mDNS and uPnP to scan the network and supports Python 2 and 3.
+NetDisco is a Python (2 and 3) library to discover local devices and services.
 It allows to scan on demand or offer a service that will scan the network in the background in a set interval.

+Current methods of scanning:

+ - mDNS
+ - uPnP
+ - Plex Media Server using Good Day Mate protocol
+ - Logitech Media Server discovery protocol

 It is the library that powers the device discovery within [Home Assistant](https://home-assistant.io/).